4yub1k/djMedium/README.md

   ![image](https://github.com/4yub1k/djMedium/assets/45902447/733a1101-30ce-4a4e-971d-19c02df2a4a9)

 **Copy:**\
-You can easly copy the contents by clicky copy button just above contents.
+You can easly copy the contents by clicking copy button just above contents.
 Or you can just select contents using mouse.\
 ![image](https://github.com/4yub1k/djMedium/assets/45902447/4bf01b57-9c61-4222-91fe-48118c15124f)

 Paste it in your Medium Blog.\